 , that's all.

-You can find the code for this Maven Archetype on GitHub.
+The source code for this Maven Archetype is available on GitHub.

 Have fun creating your own Maven Archetype,